 Start Motor Cruising - General

-The RYA Start Motor Cruising course was created in 2013 to address a gap in the range of motor cruising courses.
+The RYA Start Motor Cruising course was created to address a gap in the range of motor cruising courses.
 The course works as a great one day course for individuals keen to get an experience of motor cruising and works as a great stepping stone to the other RYA Motor Cruising courses.

 The Start Motor Cruising course is also aimed at Children from the age of 8 and is undertaken by them as part of another course – such as Dayskipper Practical.
 For example whilst the adults undertake the Dayskipper Practical course over 4 days the children will undertake the Start Motor Cruising course alongside them on the same craft.